 It’s also critical to avoid damaging the skin.
 Wash gently with your hands instead of abrasive body washing tools.
 Stay away from scrub brushes, harsh washcloths, and bath sponges.
 If you’re set on using one of your favorite body washing tools, then opt for the most gentle tool and apply a light touch while washing.

-This approach ensures you get a quick shower to wash off the grime, provides a way for you to avoid products that may damage your skin, and allows you to apply an effective deodorant that can keep you smelling fresh for up to 72 hours.
+This approach ensures you get a quick shower to wash off the grime, provides a way for you to avoid products that may damage your skin, and allows you to apply an effective, skin-safe deodorant that's clinically-proven to control odor for up to 72 hours.